 The Research Theme Champions commenced in August 2016.
-Their role is to lead and promote cross-disciplinary research teams and practices across the University's research themes to build research capacity.
-The Theme Champions have provided an overview of their plans for the next 6 to 12 months below.
+Their role is to lead and promote cross-disciplinary research and practice across the University's research themes to build research capacity.
+They have provided an overview of their plans for the next 6 to 12 months below.
+We encourage

 As theme champion I am interested in developing links between researchers concerned with improving educational aspirations and outcomes for all children and adults regardless